Jierark/Notes/Boiler/Parts of a Boiler.md

 This is the **second most** important part of the boiler.
 The low water cutoff keeps track of the water level and will shut the boiler off if there is too little water inside.

 - In the event of low water, the first step is to secure the fire (stop burning of fuel) and let the boiler cool down. **Do not add cold water, as the rapid change in temperature can cause the boiler to collapse on itself** (See Can crush experiment)
-- There are three types of LWCO devices: Probe, Float, and Magnetic #TODO add photos
+- There are three types of LWCO devices: Probe, Float, and Magnetic
 - LWCO should be tested weekly using quick and slow open drain and evaporation tests
 	- Quick and Slow (Q&S) Open Drain - open the blowdown valve to drain water from the boiler and test that the boiler will respond.
 	- Evaporation test - Close the feedwater line and run the boiler.
 The boiler will use the remaining water inside and run until LWCO is triggered.